Universal communication part II: channels with memory: Discussion

-It seems that even for improved schemes, the transmission lengths $N$ required to obtain a small redundancy with respect to the performance of a reference system with blocks of size $k$, would scale exponentially with $k$.
-In view of the fact that competing systems have $k$-s which are at least 100-1000 symbols, this raises the question: can such schemes ever become practical?
+The fact that the transmission length $N$ required to obtain a small IFB redundancy, scales exponentially with $k$, combined with the fact that reasonable reference coding systems would have block sizes of at least 100-1000 symbols, raises the question: can such universal schemes ever become practical?

 It is natural to compare the universal communication problem with the case of universal compression using the LZ algorithm, especially in view of the theoretical and practical success of this algorithm.
-The result \cite{LZ78} showing LZ asymptotically beats every finite state machine, supplies motivation for the algorithm from an engineering perspective, since all digital computation machines are eventually finite state machines.
+The result \cite{LZ78} showing that LZ asymptotically beats every finite state machine, supplies motivation for the algorithm from an engineering perspective, since all digital computation machines are eventually finite state machines.
 However, as in the current case, this is only theoretical.
-Considering that a state machine with a state memory of $k$ bits can simply memorize an individual sequence of $2^k$ bits, then the length of the sequence is required to be larger than this value in order to surpass the performance of a $k$-bit state machine.\footnote{To comply with the definitions of \cite{LZ78}, the encoder may be designed knowing the the individual sequence, but is required to encode any possible sequence.
+Considering that a state machine with a state memory of $k$ bits can simply memorize an individual sequence of $2^k$ bits, then the length of the sequence is required to be larger than this value in order to surpass the performance of a $k$-bit state machine.\footnote{To comply with the definitions of \cite{LZ78}, the encoder may be designed knowing the individual sequence, but is required to encode any possible sequence.
 The encoder may keep a counter of the letter index and check for a deviation from this known sequence.
 If the input does not deviate from the known sequence, it is encoded to $1$ bit, and if it does, the remainder of the sequence can be encoded in any uniquely decodable way (e.g. quoting the place of deviation and the remainder of the sequence).} In fact, Lempel and Ziv's bound \cite[Eq.(14)]{LZ78} would require the length of the sequence $n$ to scale faster than the squared number of states ($2^{2k}$) in order for the redundancy $\delta_s(n)$ \cite[Eq.(10)]{LZ78} to vanish.
 In spite of this impractical asymptotical result, the LZ algorithm and newer algorithms that improve over it, work well.
 The reason is probably related to the fact the sequences encountered in practice are relatively simple and can be modeled by small state machines.